erikaduan/r_tips/NHMRC_analysis_2018.md

 Collating data from 2014-2018 can provide **addition data** on:

--   Changes in research topic popularity with time
+-   Changes in research topic diversity/popularity with time
--   Changes in research funding allocation (per state, per institution, per topic) over time
+-   Changes in research funding success (per state, per institution, per topic) over time

-Analysing these trends allow us to monitor whether **interesting or unforseen shifts** in research topic funding have occurred over time and whether the NHMRC has **missing research gaps**.
-The same data can also be used to showcase strengths in Australian research and even as a surrogate indicator for future research optimism vs pessimism.
+Analysing these trends can allow us to monitor whether **unforseen shifts** in research topic funding have occurred over time and whether the NHMRC has **missing research gaps**.
+The same data can also be used to **showcase strengths** in Australian research and even as a **surrogate indicator** for research optimism vs pessimism.

 Data tidying
 ============